wongjiahau/my-typescript-best-practices/README.md

 3. A lot of compiler errors

     - This is actually good, because its better to fix compile-time errors than to fix runtime errors (that's why Haskell is so strict)

+### P/S: This is only my opinion, it may not necessarily fits your development, so contemplate at your own risk.